 Australia’s cultural capital is an exciting place to visit no matter the time of year, as you can always find something relating to style, sport or art happening in its various communal spaces or down hidden laneways.
 And with it being home to a high number of cool restaurants, bars and pubs, there’s plenty to keep you occupied.

-There are gardens for the outdoorsy – including a number of walking routes both in the CBD and further afield – races and stadiums for the sports-mad, and more laneway eateries than a foodie could ever hope to feast at.
+There are gardens for the outdoorsy – including a number of walking routes both in the Melbourne’s Central Business District (CBD) and further afield – races and stadiums for the sports-mad, and more laneway eateries than a foodie could ever hope to feast at.

 Every traveller knows that the best way to experience a city is to do as the locals do, so skip the hotel – although if you must stay in one, Melbourne is home to some amazingly cool boutique hotels – on your next trip and book of the best Melbourne Airbnbs.

 In this story…

 - Architectural Retreat | Hawthorn